Apprenticeships

 Portfolio

-Some positions (Carpentry, Costumes, Costume Crafts, Design, Hair & Makeup, Paints, Props, and Photography) require examples of your previous work- please include either a link to your digital portfolio/webpage or images with descriptions on additional pages at the end of your PDF submission.
-Online portfolio is preferred.
+Some positions (Costumes, Crafts, Design, Hair & Makeup, Paints, Props, Scenic Carpentry, or Technical Direction) may require examples of your previous work.
+Please include either a link to your digital portfolio/webpage or images with descriptions on additional pages at the end of your PDF submission.
+Online portfolio link is preferred.

 Glimmerglass Employment Application Form